Gabriel Richard: Death

-On September 13, 1832, after assisting cholera victims during an epidemic, Gabriel Richard died in Detroit.
+On September 13, 1832, after caring patients during an cholera epidemic, Gabriel Richard died in Detroit.
 He was buried in a crypt in the chapel of Sainte Anne's and was later moved to the Fr.
 Gabriel Richard Chapel where his coffin is on full display.
 His library was among the collection of the Sacred Heart Seminary beginning in 1925 and were presented to the University of Michigan in 1951.